redoral/cc-tweaked-scripts/README.md

 - `auto-attacker` Mainly for melee turtles, can be used for AFK XP Farming
 - `message-sender` For wireless blocks, used to send messages to any listeners in the channel
 - `message-listener` For wireless blocks, used to listen for any publishes messages in the channels that it has opened
-- `door-lock` Can be used to open iron doors via a password as opposted to a redstone button/lever
+- `door-lock` Can be used to open iron doors via password as opposed to a redstone button/lever